 At all years, pupils’ breadth of language is developed along with their accuracy in spelling and grammar.
 A range of skills are also developed.
 In addition to talking, listening, reading and writing pupils also develop critical and analytical skills, presentational devices, ICT skills, research techniques, organisational skills, independent learning, responsibility and the confidence to use the language in a range of contexts.

 At National 3 and 4 the course is assessed internally and there is no external examination.
 Work is continuously assessed and goes forward towards the final overall course award.
 Pupils cover a number of units and complete different outcomes within them building up a complete record of their coursework in the form of a performance folio.
 All work must be submitted and units passed in order to gain a course award.

-The course at National 5 covers the same format of units however there is an external examination which must be passed in order to gain a course award.
-This consists of a reading and writing paper; where candidates answer close reading questions on a given text and write a response to a piece of literature studied during the course and a listening paper where candidates answer questions on a spoken text.
-In addition, at all levels candidates will also complete an assignment which is a short research project on a Gaelic related topic.
+The course at National 5 previously covered the same format of units and though these are no longer part of the course itself their content and skills still underpins the work covered leading to an external examination which must be passed in order to gain a course award.
+This consists of a reading and writing paper; where candidates answer close reading questions on a given.

 At Higher and Advanced Higher, more independence and responsibility is expected of pupils to contribute to how they organise their learning with project work and independent research.
-Courses build on the skills developed in previous years and follow much the same structure as National courses with different units which are assessed internally and which must be passed before the overall course award can be gained.
+Courses build on the skills developed in previous years and follow much the same structure as National 5.

 All courses are part of a hierarchical system of progression which allows learners to progress through the range of qualifications.
 Entry to courses and progression is subject to achievement and work done in previous levels of qualifications.
 These new qualifications are also externally verified to ensure validity and consistent standards.